Fortis Inc Annual Shareholders Meeting Transcript

 Stephanie A. Amaimo - Fortis Inc. - VP of IR

-Good morning, and welcome to the Annual and Special Meeting of Shareholders of Fortis Inc. My name is Stephanie Amaimo, and I'm Vice President, Investor Relations of Fortis.
-I'm pleased to act as a moderator for this meeting.
+Good morning, and welcome to the Annual and Special Meeting of Shareholders of Fortis Inc. My name is Stephanie Amaimo, and I'm Vice President, Investor Relations with Fortis.
+As a visitor of this land, I would like to begin by acknowledging lands on which we gather as traditional territories of diverse indigenous groups.

+We acknowledge with respect the diverse histories and cultures of the Beothuk, Mi'kmaq, Innu and Inuit of the province of Newfoundland and Labrador.
+If you're joining us virtually, please take a moment to acknowledge the importance of the lands to which you call home.
+At Fortis, we strive to respect relationships with all people as we search for collective healing and true reconciliation and honor this beautiful land together.
+I am pleased to be joining you in person today to support the facilitation of our hybrid meeting.

-Before we call the meeting to order, I will briefly review procedures regarding voting and asking questions.
+All shareholders, whether present, in person or online will, be able to ask questions, vote and participate.
+Before we begin -- call the meeting to order, I will briefly review procedures regarding voting

-If you have already voted ahead of the meeting, your vote has been counted, and you do not need to vote during the meeting.

-If you have logged in as a registered shareholder, you may vote by online ballot for each matter brought forward at this meeting.
-Please note that if you vote during the online ballot, that will revoke your previously submitted proxy.
-If you do not wish to revoke your previously submitted proxy, do not vote again during the online ballot.
-If you logged in with the user name provided by Computershare, please cast your online ballot for each matter brought forward during the meeting.
-In order to vote by online ballot, please select the polling icon on the navigation bar at the top of

 Fortis Inc Annual Shareholders Meeting Transcript